FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

   ),
 ]
 ```

-- __onSaved__ does not get triggered until we do it manually (we'll do that when we submit our form).
+- **onSaved** does not get triggered until we do it manually (we'll do that when we submit our form).
-- __decoration__ is used to style the input field.
+- **decoration** is used to style the input field.
 Here we add a label to the field and an icon.

 There are many more properties you can use with a TextField that you can find in the [docs](https://api.flutter.dev/flutter/material/TextField-class.html)

 Now let's create card number and security code text fields with a numbers only keyboard.
 Security Code will have a max length of 4 digits.
-Saving functionality will be identical to the previsuos text field.
+Saving functionality will be identical to the previous text field.

 ```dart
 // After the Card holder text field inside the widget list